 Course Prefix.
 A course prefix is a three-letter designation assigned to a group of courses.
-The "Course Prefix Index," page 7, provides a comprehensive list.
+The "Course Prefixes" table, page 7, provides a comprehensive list.
 See also "Cross-Listing" in this section.

 Course Withdrawal.
-During the second week through the 10th week of a semester or the third day through the third week of a summer session or at the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.
+During the second week through the 10th week of a fall or spring semester, or the third day through the third week of a summer session, or until the midpoint of the term for winter and flexibly scheduled sessions, a student may withdraw from any course with a mark of "W." See the Schedule of Classes or the Summer Sessions Bulletin for dates of the withdrawal period.